-Step 17: Setup EVE Management IP address.
-A Static IP address setup is preferred apt update apt upgrade
+Step 30: After reboot SSH to your EVE IP as root and Setup EVE Management IP address.
+A Static IP address for BM setup is preferred.

-Follow steps in section:

-3.5.1 for static IP, 3.5.2 for DHCP IP
+Follow steps in section: 3.5.1 for static IP, 3.5.2 for DHCP IP